openlegend/core-rules/core/SRD.md

 **Effect:** You can use your Movement or Agility score instead of your Might score when determining how far you can jump.
 In addition, you gain advantage 1 per tier on action rolls to jump.

-## Fast Draw

-**Cost:** 2 points
-\
-**Prerequisites:**

--   **Tier 1**: Agility 1

-**Description:** Whether you're a samurai warrior, the fastest draw in the West, or a flawlessly trained interstellar soldier, you can get to your weapon faster than your opponent can blink. \newline

-**Effect:** Once per round, you can draw one additional weapon and sheathe another as a free action.
-Alternately, you could do the same with any small sized object in your possession.

 ## Hallucination